techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 ## Supported audio file formats

-When using a recorded audio file for prompts or music the supported formats are WAV (uncompressed, linear PCM (Pulse-code modulation) with 8/16/32-bit depth in mono or stereo), WMA (mono only), and MP3.
+If you want to use a recorded audio file for prompts or music, the supported formats are WAV (uncompressed, linear PCM (Pulse-code modulation) with 8/16/32-bit depth in mono or stereo), WMA (mono only), and MP3.

 The audio file content can't be larger than 5 MB.